 Lycabettus Hill in Athens: The Hill of Lycabettus is basically one of the few green spots of Athens.
 The hill is covered with pine trees and it is crossed by paved paths.
-Placed close to the centre of Athens, the hill is 304m high.
+Placed close to the center of Athens, the hill is 304m high.
 In fact, it is the highest point of the Athenian basin and a great place to enjoy stunning views of the whole city, its suburbs and the sea that surrounds Athens.

 On top of the hill, there is a small white-washed church dedicated to Agios (Saint) Georgios, which can be seen from many points of Athens.
 Apart from this church, Lycabettus hill also has a restaurant that offers delicious meals.
-This place is ideal for having romantic dinners with the view of the entire city at the background.
+This place is ideal for having romantic dinners with the view of the entire city in the background.
 Lycabettus hill is also very popular when it comes to concerts.